AmirKh20/ArchLVM/README.md

 	./archLVM1.sh

-5-after you got done with the first script, you gonna go into fdisk. just type m for help and read the arch wiki.
+5-in the first script, you gonna go into fdisk. just type m for help and read the arch wiki.

 also make sure you chose Linux LVM for the type of the root partition, and EFI for EFI partition.